The First Regional Conference on Cultural Property Protection

 - Session 7: Understanding Public Perceptions (and Values) of Heritage.

-Case studies and panel discussion of diverse ways in which publics and communities use, perceive, and value heritage, often in contrast or contradiction to values/practices of heritage professionals.
+Case studies and panel discussions of diverse ways in which publics and communities use, perceive, and value heritage, often in contrast or contradiction to values/practices of heritage professionals.